 Where to Catch the Ferry to Governors Island

 The ferry from Brooklyn leaves from Pier 6 in Brooklyn Bridge Park, located at the foot of Atlantic Avenue (corner of Columbia Street).
 Take the 2,3,4 or 5 subway to Borough Hall; the A, C or F train to Jay Street/Borough Hall or the R train to Court Street.
 The B63 bus to Atlantic Avenue is also nearby.

 From Manhattan, take the 1 train to South Ferry, the 4 or 5 to Bowling Green or the R to Whitehall Street.
 Buses M9 and M15 also stop there.

 Once you get to the island, there's no shortage of things to do.
 There are plenty of food vendors but there are also spots for picnicking if you prefer to bring your own snacks.
 Facilities are available to host parties, and there are concerts and family-friendly activities throughout the summer.

-On June 3rd-4th, Governors Island will host the annual Figment Festival "is a free participatory art event that is 100% volunteer-powered.
+In June, Governors Island will hosts it's annual Figment Festival, a free participatory art event that is 100% volunteer-powered.